NCCA/PCCSlides/Lecture8/slides.md

 - In the previous example we interpolated geometry
 - Can we interpolate colour?
-  - Yes, but before look at another Python library
+  - Yes, but before lets look at another Python library

 ---

-### Math library
+### The math library

-- *math* library provides access to the mathematical functions
+- The *math* library provides access to the mathematical functions
 - Can work only with floating point real numbers and integers
-  - Cannot work with complex numbers, they have *cmath* library
+  - Cannot work with complex numbers, must use the *cmath* library

 ```python
 import math